iqbal125/gatsby-fullstack-starter/README.md

-# Gatsby SAAS Starter V2
+# Gatsby Full Stack Starter V2

-Gatsby Starter for a SAAS App.
+Gatsby Starter for a FullStack App.

 A lot of Gatsby starters seem to ignore the "A" in JAMstack.
 This Gatsby Starter comes with its own companion Node server.
 Complete with authenticaction and a CRUD api to a Postgres Database.